Homemade Vitamin C Gummies

 This homemade gummies recipe features fresh citrus juice that’s loaded with immune supporting vitamin C as well as raw honey which is quite healthful as well.

 Raw honey is loaded with substances that are healthy for the human body.
-Raw honey is chock full of of the B-complex, A, C, D, E, and K, minerals and trace elements: magnesium, sulfur, phosphorus, iron, calcium, chlorine, potassium, iodine, sodium, copper, and manganese.
-The live enzyme content of raw honey is one of the highest of all foods, and it’s even antimicrbial and antibacterial.
+Raw honey is chock full of-of the B-complex, A, C, D, E, and K, minerals and trace elements: magnesium, sulfur, phosphorus, iron, calcium, chlorine, potassium, iodine, sodium, copper, and manganese.
+The live enzyme content of raw honey is one of the highest of all foods, and it’s even antimicrobial and antibacterial.

 Basically, raw honey is good stuff, and tasty to boot!